SyedaAnjumDS/Healthcare-Analytics-for-Disease-Prediction-Project/README.md

 **Features:**
-1. Cirrhosis Dataset Analysis
+1. Cirrhosis Dataset Analysis:
     The dataset is loaded, cleaned, and preprocessed to remove missing or irrelevant values.

-2. Data Preprocessing Techniques
+2. Data Preprocessing Techniques:
     Encoding categorical variables
     Handling class imbalance using SMOTE
     Feature scaling using StandardScaler

-3. Multiple Classifier Models Used
+3. Multiple Classifier Models Used:
     This project uses the following models: Logistic Regression Decision Tree
                                             Random Forest